wouterj/wouterj.github.io/source/_posts/2016-08-22-form-handlers.md

  * Hostnet's FormHandlerBundle helps you extract form handling logic

 On top of these features, the bundle provides a param converter to pass form handlers as controller arguments.
-If you find this usefull, read checkout the [docs][bundle-docs].
+If you find this usefull, checkout the [docs][bundle-docs].

  [bundle-github]: https://github.com/hostnet/form-handler-bundle